material-components/material-components-android/docs/components/Tabs.md

     etc.
 *   Synchronize the selected tab and tab indicator position with page swipes

-Firstly, your
+First, your
 [`PagerAdapter`](https://developer.android.com/reference/androidx/viewpager/widget/PagerAdapter)
-(or subclass) needs to overrride the `getPageTitle` function in order to set the tab text label:
+(or subclass) needs to override the `getPageTitle` function in order to set the tab text label:

 ```kt